When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Lorenzo

-Lorenzo in Popular Culture
+Lorenzo in Pop Culture

-• Lorenzo Zoil: Character in the film “Paul” (2011).
+• Lorenzo Zoil: A character in the sci-fi comedy Paul.

 Is Lorenzo Italian or Spanish?